 Defining and understanding Tuberculosis

 In India Tuberculosis is known as The Silent Killer.
 Tuberculosis is a multisystemic infectious disease caused by Mycobacterium tuberculosis (or TB, TB germs), a rod-shaped bacterium.
 Active infection occurs more often in people with HIV/AIDS and in those who smoke.
 Diagnosis of active TB is based on chest X-rays, as well as microscopic examination and culture of body fluids.
-People who are usually at high risk of having this disease are included in household, workplace and social contacts of people with active TB.
+People who are usually at high risk of having this disease are included in households, workplaces, and social contacts of people with active TB.
 The treatment for TB requires the use of multiple antibiotics over a long period of time.

 According to studies, presently, one-quarter of the world’s population is thought to be infected with TB.
 New infections occur in about 1% of the population each year.
 In the year 2017, there were more than 10 million active TB cases which resulted in 1.6 million deaths.
 So, this makes it the number one cause of death from an infectious disease.